pete-arnold/data-science/README.md

 Also included are previous sample R files and some of the module lecture notes about software practices and functions.

+Just a quick edit on the ReadMe by Alex :)

 ---